JustM4nu/Loggi/README.md

 ## Getting Started 🚀

 **Loggi** is currently in active development, which means the full functionality and payload are not yet available for download.
-However, you can still follow these basic instructions to see the setup process and prepare for future releases.

 To get started with **Loggi**, follow these steps: